SaranBalu2811/Segmentation/README.md

 4. fpn_glitch_pix_val.cc - Used to generate a csv file of pixel values of size 256*512*19 for both fault-free and faulty mask.
 It has the values of each class of a particular pixel.
 5. test_my_seg_output.py - The indexes of the pixels whose values (faulty values) differ significantly from the original values can been recorded.
 6. IoU_org_new.py - Calculate the IoU of each classes between the fault-free and ground truth mask.
 The input should be an array (can be uploaded as csv file) of class of each index.
+7. IoU_flt_new.py - Calculate the IoU of each classes between the faulty and ground truth mask.
+The input should be an array (can be uploaded as csv file) of class of each index.